 For example, a study conducted at the University of North Carolina found that patients who underwent heart bypass surgery often experienced lingering depression after their surgeries.
 Twelve years after their surgeries, up to 83 percent of the patient population remained unemployed, and 57 percent of them had sexual problems as a result of depression caused by their heart trouble.
 This would be a case of mood disorder due to a general medical condition.2

 What Medical Conditions Can Cause Mood Disorders?

-Almost any severe medical condition can trigger a mood disorder under the right circumstances.3 Some well-known illnesses that can lead to a diagnosis of mood disorder caused by a general medical condition can include:
+Almost any severe medical condition can trigger a mood disorder under the right circumstances.3

 - Neurological disorders (Huntington’s disease, Parkinson’s disease, Alzheimer’s disease)